What is a Rotary Drill Operator?

 - Cap wells with packers, or turn valves, to regulate outflow of oil from wells.

-Below is a list of the skills most Rotary Drill Operators say are important on the job.
+These are the skills Rotary Drill Operators say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.